SEARCH

 You will need

 • A pond form or pond liner.
-Here’s a 300-Gallon Pond Kit with Lighting.
 My pond is approximately 400 gallons.

 • A recirculating pond pump made for the size of the pond.
-A 450 gallon pond needs a 450 gph (gallons per hour) pump.
-Here’s an example of a 400 gph Pond Pump.
-I always buy my pumps new and keep a spare on hand in case of malfunction.
-If you have fish, you want to keep the water circulating and healthy year round.
+A 450-gallon pond needs, at minimum, a 450 gph (gallons per hour) pump plus more power if you have a waterfall.
+I always buy my pumps new and keep a spare on hand in case of malfunction so the fish and plants are safe and never freeze in the winter.

 • A raised bed built to fit the pond.
-There are lots of free instructions online.
+I have free instructions for building raised beds here.

 • Soil to fill in the space between the pond form and the bed.
 You’ll want good compost and potting soil for the top 8″ (or more) of soil.
-If you will be growing fruits or vegetables in this bed, make sure you use food-safe soil.
-General use potting soil often contains harmful chemicals intended to retain moisture in the soil.
+If you will be growing fruits or vegetables in this bed, make sure your soil is food-safe.
+This has budget-friendly ideas for filling in the rest.

 Planning

-• Get your pond form or liner first so you know how big the raised bed will need to be.
+• Get your pond form first since it will determine how big the raised bed needs to be.

 • Consider the length, width, and height of the raised bed.
 You want room for plants beside the pond and enough height to fit the depth of the pond.

-• You don’t want a bed much wider than four feet or it becomes very difficult to reach into the pond.
-Unless you have arms super long arms.
+• You don’t want a bed much wider than four feet or it becomes very difficult to reach into the pond for maintenance.

 Step-by-Step Instructions